1. Serve the public trust 2. Protect the innocent 3. Uphold the law

 Art Major Physics: In the scene where RoboCop stops his first robbery by bending the barrel of the hood's gun while the criminal is holding it, the goon would have to have been strong enough to bend it himself to keep the gun in his hands.
 In other words, RoboCop would still have disarmed the creep, just not as spectacularly.

-Asshole Victim: Bob Morton, the corrupt corporate guy who sets the Robocop program in motion.
-Interestingly enough, the filmmakers state that test audiences actually felt bad for him during his death scene.
+Asshole Victim: Bob Morton, the corrupt corporate guy who sets the Robocop program in motion, is blown up by Rick Jones.
+Interestingly enough, the filmmakers state that test audiences felt bad for him during his death scene.

-Better Than New: After Murphy is pronounced dead, OCP takes his remains and resurrects him using cybernetic/robotic technology into the Nigh Invulnerable RoboCop, though he'll never be human again.
+Better Than New: After Murphy is pronounced dead, OCP takes his remains and resurrects him using cybernetic/robotic technology into the Nigh Invulnerable RoboCop.
+He'll never be human again.

 BFG: Boddicker and crew eventually are supplied with the Cobra Assault Cannon.
 The props were built from Barrett Model 82 .50 caliber rifles, and they're quite explosive.
 They use the Cobra against RoboCop, and he takes one after they're defeated and uses it to blow up the ED-209 in front of OCP's headquarters.